Categories

 Order Inquire Terms of sale

-1511 Paris book of hours printed on vellum, with with 17 large & 27 small illustrations plus more in the borders:
+1511 Paris book of hours printed on vellum, with 17 large & 27 small illustrations plus more in the borders:

 only known complete copy of this edition, possibly from the great Harleian Library